 Dovetail’s Cameron Francis offered his keynote presentation early on day one of the Just Ice?
 Symposium.
 In doing so, he ensured facts replaced myths and challenged preconceived biases and assumptions.
 Dovetail provides clinical advice and professional support to workers, services and communities across Queensland who engage with young people affected by alcohol and drug use.
 As such, Cameron offered a wealth of expertise on this topic.

 Cameron encouraged all present at this event to use the term methamphetamine in preference to just ice.
 In focusing on ice alone, the likely unintended consequence is that other types of methamphetamine will be seen as less problematic.
-This isn’t the case, all methamphetamine use is potentially harmful.
+This isn’t the case, as all methamphetamine use is potentially harmful.

 Cameron described effective drug screening as ‘difficult’, both in terms of potential inaccuracy as well as the need to treat such a process with caution.
 He presented a case for viewing drug testing, if used, as only a part of the assessment (and re-assessment) process, whether that be in respect of assessing or re-assessing parental capacity or any other matter.
 He argued that the results of testing should be considered alongside and within the context of other information that is collected, rather than being singularly used in a ‘catchall manner’ as the sole determinant of an assessment outcome.